artbox-admin/automatic-app-landing-page/_pages/presskit.md

 # Press Kit

 ### Announcing Artbox 2.7 [Coming Spring 2022]
-Knitting, building, painting, coloring, crocheting, sketching, glassmaking, dressmaking, architecting or educating...
-Whatever you're into, Artbox keeps the memories alive.

-Whether you're an artist wanting to document your sketches and paintings, a creator needing to capture your knitting and crocheting creations, or a parent who has creative kids at home, Artbox is the quintessential app for crafting memories.
+Artbox is the stand-out solution for documenting arts and crafts.
+Whether you’re an artist wanting to document your sketches and paintings, a creator needing to capture your knitting and crocheting creations, or a parent who has creative kids at home, Artbox is the quintessential app for crafting memories.

 ![](/assets/promo6.png)<br><br>

+Get started by adding your artist profiles.
+You can add as many as you'd like!
+Then you can start adding projects to populate your gallery.

 Artbox features a native and refreshing user experience.
-With separate profiles for each artist, it's easy to add add new entries and view projects.
-Use the Gallery View to browse all submitted artwork and sort by favorites.
+There is no limit on how many projects you can add.
+You can easily find your favorites or search for projects by keyword.

 Add a description of each art piece and record the date it was created.
-Artbox will automatically display the artist's age from when their masterpiece was made.
+Artbox will automatically display the artist's age from when their masterpiece was made (configurable).

 ### App Features
 • Private profile for each artist